chawanakon-pro/haupcar/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## First Step
+1. after download type ###`npm install` to install node module.
-Create a database and name it anything you want.
+2. Create a database and name it anything you want.

 ## Second Step
 <!-- change data in backend -->